jhuapl-bio/omics_workshop/README.md

 ##reference=file://references/test.fasta
 ....
 ```
 Near the top (we opened it in `less`, use `q` to quit) there is a lot of metadata.
-Uninmportant, for the most part to use, but to downstream steps.
+Unimportant, for the most part to use, but to downstream steps.

 Let's use the down-arrows on our keyboard to scroll to the actual contents of the variant analysis, which looks like: